IFRCGo/cbs/Documentation/Architecture/commands.md

 }
 ```

-### Object
+### Separate Object with handler

-An object representing the command would look like below:
+The same command could be encapsulated as an object and having a handler that handles it.
+This would require you to secure the object and validate the properties on the object,
+which would cause you to have to implement infrastructure to deal with this.

 ```csharp
 public class AddProductToCart